virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/tools-and-libraries/tools-and-libraries.md

 **So, Virgilio suggests the following approach**:

 - Choose a library from the ones that are widely used and feature-rich.
-- Get a general introduction thorugh to the Virgilio's resources listed in this guide.
+- Get a general introduction through to Virgilio's resources listed in this guide.
 - Find a problem (similar but not equal to the introductory ones).
 - Dig into the problem, and get your hands dirty with the chosen library.
 - Learn _on the way to the problem solution_.
-- Solve the problem, trying to do it yourself .
+- Solve the problem, trying to do it yourself.

 If you follow this approach, you take home the following 3 things:
 - **real problem experience**